Read this article to learn how to add a translated attribute to a tag in Dreamweaver.

 <img <? if (dayType==weekday) then src="open.jpg" width="320" height="100" else src="closed.jpg" width="100" height="320" ?> mmTranslatedValue="src=%22open.jpg%22 width=%22320%22 height=%22100%22" alt="We're open 24 hours a day from 12:01am Monday until 11:59pm Friday">

 The spaces between the attribute-value pairs in the mmTranslatedValue attribute are not encoded.
-Because Dreamweaver looks for these spaces when it attempts to render the translated value, each attribute-value pair in the mmTranslatedValue attribute must be encoded separately and then pieced back together to form the full mmTranslatedValue attribute.
-For an example of this process, see A simple attribute translator example.
+Dreamweaver looks for these spaces when it attempts to render the translated value.
+Thus each attribute-value pair in the mmTranslatedValue attribute must be encoded separately and then pieced back together to form the full mmTranslatedValue attribute.
+To view an example of this process, see A simple attribute translator example.